minhajalam12/credit_card_transaction_analysis_dashboard/README.md

-# credit_card_transaction_analysis_dashboard - using sql and powerbi.
+# credit_card_analysis_dashboard - using sql and powerbi.

-#Project Objective:-
+# Project Objective:-

 To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively. and also this project showcases a dynamic and interactive Credit Card Transaction Report built using Power BI and Sql.
 The dashboard provides a 360-degree view of credit card usage, revenue streams, and customer behavior across different categories and demographics.

 # Steps:-
     1. Prepare csv file
     2. Create database and tables in SQL
     3. Import csv file into SQL databse
     4. Get SQL server database into powerbi

 # EDA:-

 perform exploritry data analysis to handle missing value and unsturcture data by using excel.
 Adding some useful coloumn like agegroup,incomegroup,weeknum2,current_week_revenue,previous_week_revenue,growth_over_week by using DAX Query.